EstherPlomp/TNW-Tracking/abstract-OSF.md

 ## Tracking Research Objects: Levelling the playing field in research assessment

-_Authors/Session Leads: Esther Plomp, Meron Vermaas, Carlos Martinez, ...._
+_Authors/Session Leads: Esther Plomp, Meron Vermaas, Carlos Martinez, Nemo Andrea

 Including Open Science practices in the evaluation of researcher performance is currently a contested subject within academia and a topic on the agenda of several initatives already that try to change research assessment (such as [COARA](https://coara.eu/agreement/the-commitments/), [Adore declaration](https://adore.software/declaration/), [DORA](https://sfdora.org/), [Recognition & Rewards](https://recognitionrewards.nl/), and [Hidden REF](https://hidden-ref.org/)).
 Although many researchers contribute to their field of expertise in a multitude of manners, the most stringent criteria of success is the number of research articles published.